yhw086/PowerOutageClassifier/README.md

 ### Train and Test data split
 Data before and including the Year 2012 will be our training data and data starting from 2013 will be our test data.

-Below are the first five rows of the training dataset for our base_ine_model:
+Below are the first five rows of the training dataset for our baseline_model:

 |    | Climate Region     | Res.sales | Outage.duration |
 |----|--------------------|-----------|-----------------|